 IV.
 Application Deadlines

 Applications must be submitted before the conference/meeting/workshop presentation occurs.
-Applications will be reviewed three times per year (October, January, and April).
-Applications must be submitted by 11:59 PM on the following dates: October 15, January 1 and April 1.
+Applications will be reviewed four times per year (October, January, March, and April).
+Applications must be submitted by 11:59 PM on the following dates: October 15, January 1, March 1, and April 1.

 V. Application Package

 - Completed application form, including a description of the estimated travel budget.